Volue-Public/energy-smp-docs/docs/mesh/rest-api/api-documentation.md

 ### `GET /api/v1/GetUserIdentity`

-*Returns the identity of the user that is authorized by the Mesh server.*
+*Returns the identity of the user that is authorised by the Mesh server.*

 GET /api/v1/GetUserIdentity